kitcn

 For large workloads that exceed safety limits, you can process updates page-by-page.
 This follows Convex's batching pattern and avoids one large transaction.

-Here's how to process updates across multiple pages.
-This requires an index on the filtered field:
+Process updates across multiple pages (requires an index on the filtered field):

 // Schema: index('by_role').on(t.role) on users table